 I started this blog in early 2014, around the time I started my career break.
 As a trained graphic designer, I spent sixteen years working my way from print design (web design wasn’t a thing when yet at my university), brand development, website design and development, to experience design.
 My path was a successful one, but I was feeling burned out and in serious need of something new.

 “You’ve just gotta find something you love to do and then… do it for the rest of your life.”

 After several months of exploring homesteading, indulging my nostalgic tendencies, digging into nutrition, and baking my heart out — love baking! — I rediscovered some of my old hobbies like knitting and sewing.
 And with the much-appreciated support of my husband, I started to imagine what it would be like to do one of those things for a living.

 In 2016 I reconnected with my love for art, discovering the joys of watercolor and daily drawing.
-Then in mid-2017 I decided to improve my drawing and painting skills, and started an online art journal to blog about my experiences.
+Then in mid-2017 I decided to improve my drawing and painting skills, and started blogging about my experiences.

 I celebrate the intentional, structured, and methodical.
 Balance, cute animals, and chocolate + peanut butter make me happy.